Most small businesses now have a social media policy in place but new research finds that there...

 You can check various public registers to see if identical or similar names are already registered.
 Searching is free - but detailed checking for similar names is a skilled task.
 Seek help from your lawyers if in doubt.
 But if there is an obvious problem with another business, these checks can flag it up early, while you can still take control of the situation.

 Search the Companies House register on the Companies House website to find out if a business has registered your name, or a similar name, as a UK limited company or LLP name.
-If it has, you can click on the company number for free access to basic details such as when it was registered, its official address, whether it's trading and when it last filed accounts or an annual return.
+If it has, you can click on the company number for free access to basic details such as when it was registered, its official address, whether it's trading and when it last filed accounts or a confirmation statement.

 You can also search the Intellectual Property Office (IPO) register on the IPO website to find out if a name is registered as a UK trade mark.
 For European Union trade marks (that can be enforced anywhere in Europe, including the UK), search the European trade mark registry on the Office for Harmonization in the Internal Market (Trade Marks and Designs) website.

-There may be business or brand names in use in your market that have not been registered – for example, unincorporated businesses.
+There may be business or brand names in use in your market that have not been registered - for example, unincorporated businesses.
 Search for identical or similar names on the web using search engines like Google.
-Check trade directories, trade associations, telephone directories, Yellow Pages and trade fairs.
+Check trade directories, trade associations and trade fairs.
 Make enquiries of suppliers and others who know your intended sector.
 If in doubt, take legal advice.

 4. I searched and didn't find anything.
 Presumably that means I am OK?